Health Resources

 Teaching Strategies

-Here are some strategies that teachers may use in classes to help a child with ADHD.
+Here are some strategies that teachers may use in classes to help children with ADHD.

 • Preview previous lessons before starting a new lesson